physrisk/website-source/articles/2024/heterogeneous-detrapping-process.md

 Status: draft
 Image_url: uploads/2024/heterogeneous-detrapping-process.png

-Earlier, we explore how [power-law distributed detrapping times]({filename}/articles/2024/power-law-gap-times-rtn.md) lead to [1/f noise](/tag/1f-noise).
+Earlier, we have explored how [power-law distributed detrapping times]({filename}/articles/2024/power-law-gap-times-rtn.md) lead to [1/f noise](/tag/1f-noise).
 Moreover, we have also established that power-law distribution can be obtained from the superposition of exponential distributions (see [this post]({filename}/articles/2024/power-law-distribution-from-superposition-of-exponential-distributions.md)).
 Now, what implications does the synthesis of these findings hold?
-Constructing detrapping processes based on these insights yields interesting consequences worth exploring.
 <!--more-->

 ## Hooge's parameter